chaucerbao/modal.js/README.md

 ## Usage
 Structure your modal similar to the HTML example below.
 There are 4 attributes that Modal.js recognizes:
-`data-modal` - The modal container
+- `data-modal` - The modal container
-`data-modal-dialog` - The dialog box that houses the modal's content `data-modal-trigger` - Add it to any element(s) to attach a click-handler for opening a modal with the given ID `data-modal-close` - (Optional) Add it to any element(s) to attach a click-handler for closing the modal
+- `data-modal-dialog` - The dialog box that houses the main content
+- `data-modal-trigger` - Add it to any element(s) to attach a click-handler for opening a modal with the given ID
+- `data-modal-close` - (Optional) Add it to any element(s) to attach a click-handler for closing the modal

 ```html
 <!-- HTML -->